Frequently Asked Questions

 A: Takeda disburses funding according to the proposed and approved budget plan of each project year.

 A: Every year, Takeda’s 51employees in 80 countries have the opportunity to cast their vote online for shortlisted applications in order to select Global CSR Program partners.
 Each vote carries equal weight.

 A: Takeda employees company-wide will cast final votes on all shortlisted proposals.
 1-page program summary slides of shortlisted proposals will be translated into all the major business languages used at Takeda for employees to reference during the voting process.

 A: Takeda is unable to share this information as these numbers vary year to year.

 A: The scoring criteria against which all applications will be rated can be found on our Apply for Funding page.

 A. This number varies, based on the technical review results.

-A. Shortlisted applicants are asked to submit 1-page summary slides to be used for our employee vote.
+A: Shortlisted applicants are asked to submit 1-page program summary slides to be used for our employee vote.
 We share detailed parameters for content with shortlisted organizations.

 A. After technical review has taken place, Takeda will invite shortlisted applicant organizations to submit a summary slide.
 At that time, we will share the template for the slide.
 Please do not attempt to submit a summary slide when submitting your application.

 A: Takeda will make an annual philanthropic contribution to the successful applicant.
-Takeda and the funding recipient signs the Takeda Global CSR Program donation agreement.
+Takeda and the funding recipient sign the Takeda Global CSR Program donation agreement.